This post provides ten fun things to do in Las Vegas in January.

 1. Go to a Magic Show

-Some Las Vegas tourist passes include admission to this magic show.
+Tip: Every now and then, some Las Vegas tourist passes include admission to the Criss Angel magic show.

 If you’re planning to do a lot while you’re here, this could be a great way to save some money!